2013/14 English Premier League

-Winning the 2007 Under-17 European Championship, De Gea's international career began much earlier than his club one and he also finished second at the Under-17 World Cup in the same year.
+Winning the 2007 European Under-17 Championship, De Gea's international career began much earlier than his club one and he also finished as a runner-up at the Under-17 World Cup in the same year.
 He came through the ranks at Atletico and, after impressing for the reserve side, was given his chance to shine when Sergio Asenjo made some high profile errors in the 2009-10 season.
-Quickly establishing himself as the Rojiblancos No. 1, he helped the side win the Europa League and also starred in the UEFA Super Cup win over Inter Milan in 2010.
+Quickly establishing himself as the Rojiblancos No. 1, he helped his side win the Europa League in 2010 -- Atletico's first major European successes in almost 50 years -- and also starred in the UEFA Super Cup win over Inter Milan.

-His debut season at Old Trafford was a mixed bag to say the least though a slow start was improved upon in the second-half of the campaign, when he began to get to grips with the physical side of the Premier League.
-De Gea's initial rocky patch saw him replaced by Anders Lindegaard in January but an injury to the Danish keeper allowed him to step back into the breach and after reclaiming the No. 1 spot he held on to it until the end of 2011-12.
+His debut season at Old Trafford was a mixed bag to say the least -- a slow start was improved upon in the second-half of the campaign, when he began to get to grips with the physical side of the Premier League.
+De Gea's initial rocky patch saw him replaced by Anders Lindegaard in January but an injury to the Danish keeper allowed him to step back into the breach and after reclaiming the No. 1 spot he showed no signs of letting it go.

-Career high: Having won the Europa League, De Gea then saved a penalty as Atletico beat Inter Milan 2-0 in the subsequent UEFA Super Cup.
+Career high: Having won the Europa League, De Gea then saved a penalty as Atletico beat Inter Milan 2-0 to win the UEFA Super Cup.

-Career low: A shaky start to his United career was compunded by a shocking display against Blackburn on New Year's Eve 2011, which led to a surprise 3-2 defeat.
-He was then dropped from the starting line-up, replaced by Anders Lindegaard.
+Career low: A shaky start to his United career, where he looked particularly vulnerable from set-pieces, was compounded by a shocking display against Blackburn on New Year's Eve 2011, which led to a surprise 3-2 defeat.
+He was then temporarily dropped from the starting line-up.

 Style: Agile and acrobatic, a talented youngster who could become one of the best.